Facial Paralysis Surgery New York

 Facial Paralysis Surgery – Bells Palsy – Facial Reanimation

 At rest, the loss of facial muscle tone causes downward droopiness of the brow, eyelid, nostril, lip, and cheek on the paralyzed side of the face.
-The functional loss of of the dynamic muscles of the lip and cheek result in abnormal lip and oral function affecting chewing, retaining fluid while drinking, speech patterns and communication skills.
-Weakness of the circular muscles around the eye causes incomplete eye closure (lagopthalmos), excessive corneal exposure and tearing.
-Paralysis of the small nasal muscles cause collapse of the nostrils during breathing.
+The functional loss of the dynamic muscles of the lip and cheek results in abnormal lip and oral function affecting chewing, retaining fluid while drinking, speech patterns, and communication skills.
+Weakness of the circular muscles around the eye causes incomplete eye closure (lagophthalmos), excessive corneal exposure and tearing.
+Paralysis of the small nasal muscles causes a collapse of the nostrils during breathing.

 The brow lift tends to reposition the droopy eyebrow and droopy forehead at a more even position with the other side often improving vision.

-Facial Paralysis Surgery Patient 1: This patient had right sided facial paralysis (left side of the picture) after removal of a right side facial tumor for cancer that caused her brow to droop over her eye and limited her ability to close her eye.
-This caused her eye to dry, and blocked her vision.
+Facial Paralysis Surgery Patient 1: This patient had right-sided facial paralysis (left side of the picture) after the removal of a right side facial tumor for cancer that caused her brow to droop over her eye and limited her ability to close her eye.
+This caused her eye to dry and blocked her vision.
 She underwent a browlift and a right upper eyelid gold weight implantation.

 Rather than elevating one side of the brow another option is to use Botox and even the two brows.
 If there isn’t too much sagging of the upper eyelid tissue that is blocking the vision on the injured side then the other side can be paralyzed temporarily with Botox (botulinum toxin) to match the injured side.